diraneyya/deep-music-visualizer-showdown/content/post/2021-12-01-seongho-ha.md

 ---
 title: Seongho's Visualization
-subtitle: Inspired by my Dutch party visitations in Sittard
+subtitle: Inspired by a look at National Geographic.
 date: 2021-12-01
 tags: ["music-visualizer", "competition"]
 ---